datavana/Jlpigraf.jl/README.md

 ## Usage

 ### First steps
-If you are not a registered user of an Epigraf instance, you can access the test version using the following credentials:
+If you are not a registered user of an Epigraf instance, you can access a test version using the following credentials:
 URL: https://epigraf.uni-muenster.de
 Username: epitest
 Password: epitest.
 Logging in will give you an overview of the stored test data, e.g., displaying an article list: https://epigraf.uni-muenster.de/epi/epi_movies/articles.

-In order to use the API, you first need to inform Jlpigraf of the Epigraf instance you wish to use and authenticate with an API access token.
+To use the API, you first need to inform Jlpigraf of the Epigraf instance you wish to use, then authenticate with an API access token.
-An administrator has usually registered you and granted you the appropriate permissions.
+Usually, an administrator will have registered you and granted you the appropriate permissions.
-You will find the access token in your user profile.
-The example below uses a token for a test user.
+You can find the access token in your user profile.
+The example below uses a token for the test user 'epitest'.

 ``` julia
 # Set token to get access to the API